-Gernot Wagner is an economist at the Environmental Defense Fund, where he works on market-based solutions to a wide range of environmental problems.
+Gernot Wagner is a senior economist at the Environmental Defense Fund, where he works on market-based solutions to a wide range of environmental problems.

 Served on the editorial board of the Financial Times as a Peter Martin Fellow, where he covered economics, energy, and the environment.

 Worked for the Boston Consulting Group advising clients on clean technology and carbon market strategies.

 Holds a bachelor’s in environmental science and a master’s and Ph.D. in political economy and government from Harvard, as well as a master’s in economics from Stanford.